Selected by Valentina Kuryliw.

 Manitoba.
 Diversity Education: Holodomor Education and Awareness

 Manitoba Education and Training

-The official site of the Manitoba Ministry of Education describes how the Holodomor has been incorporated into the Manitoba curriculum, provides teaching resources, and offers links to sites on the Holodomor and other genocides.
+The official site of the Manitoba Ministry of Education describes how the Holodomor has been incorporated into the Manitoba curriculum, provides teaching resources and offers links to sites on the Holodomor and genocide.

-This is a resource for educators prepared by the Saskatchewan Holodomor Awareness and Education Committee for Voices into Action.
-Unit 2 of the online resource provides information on five genocides.
-Chapter 5 is dedicated to the study of the Holodomor.
+This is a resource for educators by the Saskatchewan Holodomor Awareness and Education Committee for Voices into Action.
+Unit 2 provides information on five genocides.
+Chapter 5 is dedicated to the Holodomor.

 Documentaries on the Holodomor

 Educational Version, 2013.
 Directed by Yurij Luhovy.
 The 26- and 52- minute versions are on a single DVD for classroom use.
 To purchase the DVD: http://www.yluhovy.com